ayhamthiab/Adv_Soft_Project/README.md

   PrismaService --> Postgres["PostgreSQL Database"]
 ```

+The architecture follows a layered design: controllers receive HTTP requests and delegate to services, services apply business logic and call Prisma for data access, and Prisma communicates with the database.
+The modular design keeps each feature isolated and reusable while preserving a clear separation of concerns.

 ## Database Schema (ERD)

 The data model is defined in `prisma/schema.prisma` and includes these main entities: